 “As we said last year, if you have concerns, see your doctor; ask your doctor if there could be something there,” Rummel said.
 “At the concentrations of chlorine that are in the water, it would not be expected to cause those adverse health effects.”

-Nidel said multiple scientific studies do point to adverse health effects as a result of chlorine and would like to see those studies objectively reviewed by the district.
+Nidel said multiple scientific studies do point to adverse health effects as a result of chlorine, and he would like to see those studies objectively reviewed by the district.